A Foodcentric Life

 Turn breasts over and place pan in the over for 2-3 minutes to finish.
 Remove pan from the oven, lift breasts out of the fat and onto a cutting board.
 Allow them to stand for a few minutes, then slice across the breast.
 You can save the rendered fat to cook with, just strain and refrigerate.

 Serve crispy seared duck breast alone or with a sauce of your choice.
-I serve it with an easy blackberry sauce.
-The recipe is here.
-Make it with fresh or frozen blackberries.
+I serve it with an easy blackberry sauce made with fresh or frozen blackberries.
+Crush the berries and simmer with a little red wine or water and low sugar jam or honey to make a sauce and serve with the duck.

 A splash of vinegar gives it a lift, use either a good regular balsamic or a blackberry or blueberry balsamic.